ionathanch/system-f-redex/README.md

 ## TODOs
 * Add tests for ANF translation (type-preservation and correctness)
-* "Uncurry" functions and definitions into multi-parameter/multi-binding syntactic forms (F-ANF)
+* Add tests for ACC type inference and reduction
-* Implement System F with closures and abstract closure conversion from F-ANF to F-ACC
+* Implement abstract closure conversion from F-ANF to F-ACC
 * Fix ambiguity of ANF evaluation context
-* Add evaluation context for call-by-name evaluation (F, F-ANF, Fω)
+* Add evaluation context for call-by-name evaluation (all)
 * Finish Church encodings (F)
 * Add inventory of metafunctions to this README
 * Fix `redex-judgement-equals-chk` macro so that when check-true fails, the highlight goes over the failed branch, not over the macro itself (Fω)